Learning in repeated auctions: Statistical Learning Theory Tools for Revenue Maximization

 Then,

-Setting the right-hand side to $\delta/2$ finishes the proof. \end{proof} This generalization bound is uninformative if the size of the hypothesis space is infinite which happens for large families of value distributions.
-This simple proof can nonetheless be extended to an infinite set of hypothesis using standard statistical learning tools.
-The general idea is to reduce the analysis of an infinite class of auctions to a finite set of hypothesis.
-First, we introduce below different notions to quantify the complexity on an hypothesis set. \begin{definition2} Let $\mathcal{A}$ be a class of auction and $S_T=(\textbf{x}_1,\dots,\textbf{x}_T)$ be a fixed dataset of values vector.
+Setting the right-hand side to $\delta/2$ finishes the proof. \end{proof} This generalization bound is uninformative if the size of the hypotheses space is infinite which happens for large families of value distributions.
+This simple proof can nonetheless be extended to an infinite set of hypotheses using standard statistical learning tools.
+The general idea is to reduce the analysis of an infinite class of auctions to a finite set of hypotheses.
+First, we introduce below different notions to quantify the complexity on a hypotheses set. \begin{definition2} Let $\mathcal{A}$ be a class of auction and $S_T=(\textbf{x}_1,\dots,\textbf{x}_T)$ be a fixed dataset of values vector.
 The \emph{empirical Rademacher complexity} of $\mathcal{A}$ with respect to $S_T$ is

 where $\sigma = (\sigma_1,\dots,\sigma_T)$ with $\sigma_i$ i.i.d uniform random variables in $\{-1,+1\}$.